-Your TIREFIT kit is equipped with the following symbols to indicate the air or sealant mode.
+Your Tire Service Kit is equipped with the following symbols to indicate the air or sealant mode.

 Selecting Air Mode

 Push in the Mode Select Knob (5) and turn to this position for air pump operation only.
 Use the Black Air Pump Hose (7) when selecting this mode.